lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 investigate this further.

-Specifically, we can use the awareness function to grep (i.e., search) this variable name in the dictionary
+Specifically, we can use the awareness function to grep (i.e., search) for this variable name in the dictionary.

 ``` r
 dictionary_search(DD.dict.H, search.term=c("SUP_SKF"), search.column=c("VARNAME"))